Diving & Life Insurance

 By clicking on submit I / We give consent for you to call me / us on the number provided to discuss my / our financial requirements.

-In many circumstances life insurance for divers doing recreational scuba diving will not have a massive impact upon the policy application, so long as you are not going diving too often or too deep.
-Scuba divers life insurance applications will need to detail the frequency of your dives, whether you dive to depths of more than 40m or do more hazardous pursuits such as wreck diving, pothole diving or cave diving.
+Scuba divers life insurance applications will generally need to detail the frequency of your dives, whether you dive to depths of more than 40m or do more hazardous pursuits such as wreck diving, pothole diving or cave diving.
 Insurers will probably want to know if you always have sight of the exit if you do these things.

-If you dive as a occupation please see our occupation diving page.
+If you dive as part of your occupation please see our occupation diving page.

 Critical illness cover pays out a cash lump sum of money, if you are diagnosed with a medical condition that is listed in the insurer’s claims set e.g. cancer, heart attack, stroke.